 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a paperback edition that was published by Signet on April 2, 2013 and has 370 pages.
+paranormal romance that was published by Signet on April 2, 2013 and has 370 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Dark and Stormy Knights, Burning Alive, Finding the Lost, Kicking It, Rough Edges
+Other books by this author which I have reviewed include Dark and Stormy Knights, Living on the Edge, Razor's Edge, Burning Alive, Finding the Lost, Running Scared, Living Nightmare, Blood Hunt, Edge of Sanity, Dying Wish, Kicking It, Rough Edges

 Seventh in the Sentinel Wars paranormal romance series.
 The couple focus is on Cain and Rory.